wilsondenq879/Open_Copilot/README.md

 - Test connection
 - Installed models / Refresh

-Although LM Studio fields are available in the UI, the primary chat path currently uses Ollama.
+You can use either Ollama or LM Studio from the current UI settings.

 ### 3. Bottom-Right Chat Panel

 When visiting regular webpages, a floating chat button appears at the bottom-right.
 Open it to use:

-- Model dropdown: switch current Ollama model
+- Model dropdown: switch current model from the active backend
 - `Context` toggle: include/exclude page context in prompts
 - Starter buttons
 - `✦`: insert currently highlighted text into input